metabeta -- A fast neural model for Bayesian mixed-effects regression: Introduction

 \subsection{Related Work}

+Neural posterior estimation (NPE) — the simulation-based amortization of a neural network posterior — has a long and well-established history.
+Early work by \citet{Papamakarios.2016} introduced neural conditional density estimators for directly approximating posteriors from simulations.
+This approach was extended by \citet{Lueckmann.2017}, who incorporated importance weighting to enable sequential refinement of posterior approximations, and by \citet{Greenberg.2019}, who proposed automatic posterior transformation, increasing flexibility in proposal adaptation and posterior modeling.
+These methods form the core foundations of amortized simulation-based Bayesian inference.

-Many methods for neural posterior estimation (NPE) have been proposed in recent years: \texttt{TabPFN} \citep{Muller.2021, Hollmann.2025} is a transformer-based model that efficiently estimates a one-dimensional histogram-like posterior over outcomes $\mathbf{y}$.
-Its training data is simulated using random graphs, granting it intricate dependence-structure and excellent generalization for non-linear probabilistic prediction. \cite{Rezende.2015} pioneered the use of conditional normalizing flows \citep{Papamakarios.2021, Kobyzev.2021} for NPE.
-Together with \cite{Gordon.2018}, they laid the groundwork for \texttt{BayesFlow}, a seminal framework combining transformer-based models and normalizing flows \citep{Radev.2020, Radev.2023}.
-In this framework, model parameters are sampled from a fixed prior, observations are sampled from a likelihood, and a neural network learns to map the observations to a joint posterior over model parameters. \texttt{BayesFlow} has been extended to hierarchical Bayesian models with separate networks for each level of hierarchy \citep{Habermann.2024}, and to non-linear mixed-effects models optimized for cell biology and pharmacology \citep{Arruda.2023}.
-In both cases, the priors are fixed and a new model has to be trained if a different prior is desired.
-This off-loads the amortization process to potential end-users, which at best nullifies the runtime advantage of NPE for practical purposes.
+\citet{Rezende.2015} pioneered the use of conditional normalizing flows \citep{Papamakarios.2021, Kobyzev.2021} for amortized inference.
+Together with \citet{Gordon.2018}, they laid the groundwork for BayesFlow \citep{Radev.2020, Radev.2023}, which introduced a practical workflow for globally amortized Bayesian inference using summary encoders and normalizing flows.
+Subsequent extensions adapted BayesFlow to hierarchical Bayesian models \citep{Habermann.2024} and to non-linear mixed-effects models for cell biology and pharmacology \citep{Arruda.2023}.
+In both cases, the prior distribution is fixed at training time, requiring retraining whenever a user wishes to change the prior.
+This off-loads the amortization process to potential end-users, which strongly diminishes the runtime advantage of NPE for practical purposes.

-Our contribution consists of three aspects: (1) Our model is trained on simulations with varying data ranges and varying parameter priors, explicitly incorporating prior information into posterior estimation; (2) it deploys post-hoc refinements of posterior means and credible intervals using importance sampling \citep{Tokdar.2010} and conformal prediction \citep{Vovk.2022}; (3) we aim to release a trained version of our model for data practitioners.
+More recently, transformer-based architectures have emerged as a distinct line of research for amortized Bayesian inference.
+For instance Distribution Transformers \citep{Whittle.2025} represent prior and posterior as Gaussian Mixture Models whose parameters are mapped by transformers.
+A thorough comparison of transformer-based NPE methods was recently conducted by \citet{Mittal.2025}.
+These works demonstrate that transformer-based NPE can adapt efficiently to varying priors and heterogeneous datasets.
+However, they have not been tailored specifically to mixed-effects regression, and explicit incorporation of priors in NPE remains an active field of research.